 Indemnity usually arises in contracts, either as a separate indemnity agreement or as an indemnity clause in a contract.
 This language is included in cases where there is a possibility of loss or damage to one party during the term of, or arising from the circumstances of, the contract.
 The right to indemnity and the duty to indemnify ordinarily stem from a contractual agreement, which generally protects against liability, loss, or damage.

-Indemnity in construction contracts.
-Indemnity clauses or agreements in construction contracts are an attempt to protect the contractor from lawsuits and losses due to negligence.
+For example, indemnity clauses or agreements in construction contracts are an attempt to protect the contractor from lawsuits and losses due to negligence.